This post contains affiliate links. Please read our disclosure policy.

 At Sweet C’s, I add lots of tips in all of my recipes – because I am a home cook without any formal training, and I find I am more confident making dishes when I understand why it works, and what each ingredient means to the flavor of a recipe.
 My goal is for even the most beginner home cook to feel empowered in the kitchen.

-Easy Banana Donut Holes
+How to Make Easy Banana Donut Holes

 These little doughnut holes are so delicious- but technically, they aren’t really doughnut holes.
 We’re not frying them- we’re “baking” them in a cake pop machine (if you dont have a cake pop machine you can also use a cake pop pan, but that will add about 10 minutes to the time).

-How to Make Banana Bread Donut Holes
+Banana Bread Donut Hole Ingredients

 First assemble the following ingredients: